 Lewis-Clark State College

 Program Partners: i-STEM summer institutes take place at North Idaho College, Lewis Clark State College, Idaho State University, College of Eastern Idaho, College of Southern Idaho and College of Western Idaho.

 Being an i-STEM strand instructor involves:

-- Create a budget and purchase kits ($200/kit) for participants so that they can implement what you have taught them into their own teaching environments.
+- Develop a kit of materials for participants so they can implement what you have taught them into their own teaching environments.

 - You are encouraged to plan a field trip to a local business or industry partner to demonstrate the real world applicability of your strand content.

-- Attend March training and follow up training conference calls (Dates TBA).
+- Attend the February 21, 2019 training day and follow up training conference calls (Dates TBA).